Dr Gavin Bowen-Metcalf

 Cambridge

-Gavin is a Lecturer in Biomedical Sciences who takes a student-focused approach to teaching, creating an inspiring learning environment that is inclusive and supportive.
-He has broad translational research experience in the fields of molecular oncology, genomics and histopathology within the NHS, academia and industry.
+Gavin is a Senior Lecturer and Course Leader, BSc (Hons) Laboratory Scientist, with Fellowship of the Higher Education Academy (FHEA), who takes a student-focused approach to teaching that is inclusive and supportive.
+He has broad translational research experience in the fields of molecular oncology, genomics and histopathology within the NHS, academia, and industry.

 [email protected]